California turns stadiums into COVID-19 vaccination centers

 Ferrer also said COVID-19 is still killing someone in the county every eight minutes, on average.

 There is a sliver of hope, with new hospitalizations statewide down from about 3,500 a day earlier this month to about 2,500.
-Some forecasts say the hospitalizations will level off by the end of the month.
+Some forecasts have predicted the hospitalizations will level off by the end of the month.

 Yet recent frightening jumps in new positive cases show the state may simply have bought itself time to prepare for what officials still expect to be a “surge on top of a surge” in the next few weeks driven by New Year's celebrations, officials said.

-Still, the state may get “a little breathing room” for hospitals that have seen their staff and oxygen supplies stretched thin, and for 1,000 newly arriving contract medical workers to be augmented by another 1,000 or so before the surge peaks, said Dr. Mark Ghaly, secretary of the California Health and Human Services Agency.
+Still, the state may get “a little breathing room” for hospitals with staff and oxygen supplies stretched thin, and for 1,000 newly arriving contract medical workers to be augmented by another 1,000 or so before the surge peaks, said Dr. Mark Ghaly, secretary of the California Health and Human Services Agency.

 Lawmakers also continued to plead with people to keep social distancing to slow the spread of infection.
-In L.A.
-County, residents were being urged to wear a mask even when at home if they go outside regularly and live with someone elderly or otherwise at high risk.
+In Los Angeles County, residents were being urged to wear masks even when at home if they go outside regularly and live with someone elderly or otherwise at high risk.

 “Dying from COVID in the hospital means dying alone,” county Board of Supervisors Chair Hilda Solis said.
 “Visitors are not allowed into hospitals for their own safety.
 Families are sharing their final goodbyes on tablets and mobile phones."